embrace-io/embrace-docs/docs/custom-metrics-api/index.md

 Status code:
 - `200`: request was successful and we return a body with new information.
 - `204`: request was successful and we don't return a body.
-- `400`: the url params and body are not correct. ex: name of the metric doesn't exist, app_id is empty, etc.
+- `400`: the url params and body were not correct.
 - `403`: you don't have access to this app id.
 - `404`: metric that you are trying to consume doesn't exist.
 - `409`: metric that you are trying to create already exists with that app id and custom metric name.